 KVL logo

-About King’s Visualisation Lab -
+About King's Visualisation Lab

 KVL, which has completed projects for numerous organisations including the Royal Botanical Gardens at Kew and the Royal Shakespeare Theatre, is currently creating a research-based model of the Roman Villa at Boscoreale for the Metropolitan Museum of Art, New York.

-Funded by the Leverhulme Trust, in 2002 the KVL team undertook the Skenographia project on the theatricality of ancient Roman domestic space and décor, and now holds a major new grant from the Leverhulme Trust to work with Prof. John Clarke, University of Texas at Austin, and the Archaeological Superintendency of Pompeii on a NEH-funded project to create the first, comprehensive scientific publication of the Roman Villa at Oplontis.
-KVL, in collaboration with the Department of Classics and Ancient History at the University of Durham, also leads an AHRC-funded investigation of The Body and Mask in Ancient Theatre Space.
+Funded by the Leverhulme Trust, the KVL team undertook the Skenographia project on the theatricality of ancient Roman domestic space and décor, and now holds a major new grant from the Leverhulme Trust to work with Prof. John Clarke, University of Texas at Austin, and the Archaeological Superintendency of Pompeii on a NEH-funded project to create the first, comprehensive scientific publication of the Roman Villa at Oplontis.
+KVL, in collaboration with the Department of Classics and Ancient History at the University of Durham, also lead an AHRC-funded investigation of The Body and Mask in Ancient Theatre Space.

 KVL’s activities in Virtual Worlds include the Eduserv-funded THEATRON 3 project, which is creating annotated research models of 25 historic theatres in Second Life, together with a host of innovative research and educational tools.
 (See also the EU-funded THEATRON project.)